 logo

-(Para) This grain that has a greater diet effect than brown rice when added to rice
+(Paro) This grain has a greater diet effect than brown rice when added to rice.

-This grain has a greater diet effect than brown rice when added to rice.
+This grain has a greater dieting effect than brown rice when added to rice.

-2. Paro is rich not only in dietary fiber but also in antioxidants.
+2. Paros are rich in dietary fiber as well as antioxidants.

-What are some high-quality carbohydrate foods?
-I recommend 'Paro,' a grain that is currently gaining popularity.
-Paro refers to a group of wheat varieties including emmer, einkorn, and spelt; in European countries, it mainly refers to emmer wheat.
-Paro is one of the earliest ancient grains, cultivated since around 12,000 years ago.
-Ancient grains are defined as those that have been cultivated without genetic modification or hybridization, maintaining their original form.
-During the Roman Empire era, it was used as combat rations for Roman soldiers, indicating its high nutritional value.
+What are some good carbohydrate foods?
+I recommend the trendy grain "Faro."
+Faro is a general term for wheat varieties such as emmer, einkorn, and spelt, but in European countries, it primarily refers to emmer wheat.
+Faro is one of the first ancient grains, cultivated 12,000 years ago.
+An ancient grain is one that has been cultivated without genetic modification or crossbreeding, maintaining its original form.
+It's so nutritious that it was even used as a combat ration for Roman soldiers during the ancient Roman Empire.

-Among them, the parol grown in the Tuscany region of Italy is strictly selected for seeds, and all processes are managed by professional agricultural scientists to meet the strict standards of the Italian Ministry of Agriculture, Food and Forestry Policies (CREA).
+Among them, faro, cultivated in Italy's Tuscany region, is cultivated to the strict standards of the Italian Ministry of Agriculture, Food and Rural Affairs (CREA), with rigorous seed selection and the entire process supervised by expert agricultural doctors.
 To comply with European Union (EU) regulations, the use of chemical pesticides and fertilizers is also prohibited.
-As it grows in high-altitude, harsh environments, it has high nutritional value and strong vitality, and the Rural Development Administration of Korea has also listed it as one of the "Ten Ancient Crops to Watch."
+Grown at high altitudes and in harsh environments, faro possesses high nutritional value and resilience, leading the Rural Development Administration of Korea to select it as one of the "Ten Ancient Crops to Watch."

-Low in sugar content and rich in dietary fiber
+Low in sugar and rich in dietary fiber

-For diabetic patients, it is important to choose complex carbohydrates that are low in sugar content and rich in various nutrients.
-Paro has a low sugar content, which helps prevent rapid spikes in blood sugar levels.
-According to data from the Italian Ministry of Agriculture, Food and Forestry, Paro contains 2.4g of sugar per 100g.
-This is about one-third of the sugar content in Kamut (7.84g per 100g), which is well known as a low-sugar grain, and lower than quinoa (5.3g) or peas (4g).
-A study conducted by the Nestlé Research Center in Switzerland found that the post-meal blood sugar levels in the group that ate Paro remained more stable compared to the group that ate corn starch.
+For people with diabetes, it's important to choose complex carbohydrates that are low in sugar and rich in various nutrients.
+Farro, with its low sugar content, suppresses blood sugar spikes.
+According to the Italian Ministry of Agriculture, Food and Rural Affairs, farro contains 2.4g of sugar per 100g.
+This is one-third the sugar content of kamut (7.84g per 100g), a well-known low-sugar grain, and lower than quinoa (5.3g) or peas (4g).
+A study by the Nestlé Research Center in Switzerland found that the post-meal blood sugar levels of the group that consumed farro were more stable than those of the group that consumed cornstarch.

-Paro contains a high amount of resistant starch and dietary fiber, which are helpful for dieting.
-In 100g of Paro, 21.2g is resistant starch.
-This is more than white rice (0.64g) and brown rice (2.63g).
-The European Journal of Nutrition has recommended Paro, which has a high resistant starch content, for diabetic patients' diets.
-Conversely, it contains little phytic acid, which interferes with nutrient absorption.
-Grains with low phytic acid help maintain a feeling of fullness for a longer time.
+Faro is rich in resistant starch and dietary fiber, which are beneficial for weight loss.
+Per 100g of faro, 21.2g is resistant starch.
+This is more than white rice (0.64g) and even brown rice (2.63g).
+The European Journal of Nutrition even recommended faro, due to its high resistant starch content, for use in the diets of diabetics.
+Conversely, it is low in phytic acid, which inhibits nutrient absorption.
+Grains low in phytic acid keep you feeling fuller for longer.

 Antioxidants boost immunity

-Paro contains a rich amount of antioxidants as well.
-It includes carotenoids, lutein, zeaxanthin, polyphenols, selenium, ferulic acid, vitamins, and minerals.
-Among these, carotenoids are components that protect the retina, helping to prevent diabetic retinopathy and age-related macular degeneration.
-Ferulic acid functions to protect the skin, selenium eliminates active oxygen in the body to prevent aging, and it also weakens insulin signaling pathways to reduce insulin resistance.
-Enhancing immunity is a fundamental benefit.
+Parsley is also rich in antioxidants.
+It contains carotenoids, lutein, zeaxanthin, polyphenols, selenium, ferulic acid, vitamins, and minerals.
+Among them, carotenoids protect the retina and help prevent diabetic complications like retinopathy and age-related macular degeneration.
+Ferulic acid protects the skin, while selenium removes free radicals in the body, preventing aging and weakening the insulin signaling cascade, lowering insulin resistance.
+Its immune-boosting effects are also a given.

 ==========